Are you in the market for a new or used car? You might want to get rid of your old one first.

 Another low-cost listing option is still going strong in the digital age: the old-fashioned sign in the car window.
 Turning your car into a moving ad for itself is an excellent way to draw casual — and perhaps serious — interest in the vehicle.

-Step Three: Deal With Prospective Buyers
+3. Deal With Potential Buyers

 How to Communicate With Prospective Buyers (and Avoid Scams)

 These days, it’s more common for potential buyers to email or text sellers than call them.
 Respond to each buyer’s initial outreach at your convenience, preferably in written form (text or email) so there’s a record of your communications.

 Are You Licensed to Drive in the United States?

 This is obviously a must.
 Depending on the laws in your home state, you could face fines or even jail time if you’re caught allowing an unlicensed driver to operate your car.
 Your car insurance premiums could increase as a result of the incident too.

 If the buyer is licensed but doesn’t have valid car insurance, check with your insurer before allowing them behind the wheel.
 Many insurance companies are OK with policyholders supervising uninsured drivers, but you shouldn’t assume yours is.